 As a Founder or operator of a SaaS business you have a number of questions on your mind.
 One of the biggest questions is most likely, “how does my business stack up to other businesses like mine?”.
 In other words, “am I out-performing, performing or under-performing compared to my peers and competition?”

 These questions can be tough to really understand given how busy you are operating your own business.
-The good news is, you don’t need to boil the ocean when it comes to finding the right metrics to measure the performance of your business.
-Based on our experience at ASG, we’ve identified five standard metrics that can be used to evaluate the health of any SaaS business.
+The good news is, you don’t need to boil the ocean when it comes to finding the key SaaS metrics to measure the performance of your business.
+Based on our experience at ASG, we’ve identified five standard SaaS metrics that can be used to evaluate the health of any SaaS business.

-1. Retention is key for growth.
+1. Customer retention and revenue retention are key for growth.

 Put simply, net revenue retention and customer retention answer the question: are your customers — and their money — coming back month over month or year over year?

 Net revenue retention answers the question of what happens to your revenue if your company doesn’t gain another customer.
-This metric is one of the most important aspects of a healthy SaaS business.
+This retention metric is one of the most important aspects of a healthy SaaS business.

 How do you calculate net revenue retention?
 Let’s look at an example.